South Yorkshire Times, July 25, 1960

 News of an extensive housebuilding programme and new industrial development in Conisbrough, was contained in a statement issued by Conisbrough Urban Council on Wednesday.

-After a special meeting of the I list Committee, a statement was made the Council of the intention to build 100 houses a year for the next 18 years – possibly more.
+After a special meeting of the Highways Committee, a statement was made by the Council of the intention to build 100 houses a year for the next 18 years – possibly more.

 The clerk, Mr R.F.Edwardson estimated an increase in the district population from the present 18,000 to nearly 23,000 by 1981.